Access to Medicine Index gains first Japanese signatory investor

 Sumitomo Mitsui Trust Holdings is the latest investor to publicly endorse the Access to Medicine Index, becoming the 68th signatory to the Index investor statement.
 The Tokyo-based company manages assets of USD 497 billion.

-Sumitomo Mitsui Trust Holdings is one of Japan’s largest asset management groups and now the first Japanese investor to sign the Access to Medicine Index investor statement.
-It does so during a period when Japanese investors are increasing their overseas investments as well as their activity in sustainable investing.
+As one of Japan's largest asset management groups, Sumitomo Mitsui Trust Holdings signs the Access to Medicine Index investor statement at a time when Japanese investors are increasing their overseas investments, as well as their activity in sustainable investing.
 The Foundation has noted a recent uptick in interest from Japanese investors in its research into access to medicine and drug-resistant infections.

 “We support the Access to Medicine Foundation because it uses a rigorous scoring and evaluation process to measure pharmaceutical companies’ actions to improve access to medicine.
 This gives us real insight into how different pharmaceutical companies, including several Japanese companies, manage access-to-medicine risks and where they can seize international opportunities.
 The analysts at the Access to Medicine Foundation allow us to make well-informed decisions for long-term investments and engagement activities.”
 Seiji Kawazoe, Senior Stewardship Officer, Sumitomo Mitsui Trust Bank.